MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

     >**Note**: You might need to upload each file separately.

-1. From the Cloud Shell pane, run the following to deploy two virtual machines by using the template and parameter files you uploaded: Replace [deployment-id] with your deployment ID.
+1. From the Cloud Shell pane, run the following to deploy two virtual machines using the template and parameter files you uploaded.
+Replace [deployment-id] with your deployment ID.
 You will get [deployment-id] from the environmental detail page.

    ```powershell
    $rgName = 'az104-04-rg1-[deployment-id]'